Unlocking the Secrets: Exploring the Poetry Collection of a Loved One

 My husband has such a person in his tree; his story would be fascinating if we only knew it.
 If his status can be determined by the number of times he made it into the newspapers, this ancestor was an extremely prominent man in the early history of Los Angeles.

 In one of those strange, generational coincidences, this man, whom my husband had never heard of before, had a street named after him in the Los Angeles area that my husband used to drive along.
 He owned property in the very spot where my husband was a summer camp counselor.
-He was likely the namesake of my husband’s grandfather, a name that has continued for four generations.
+This man was likely the namesake of my husband’s grandfather, a name that has continued for four generations.
 He died nearly 100 years ago.

 One of my goals in the coming year is to preserve what I know of his story from the numerous articles and newspaper clippings I have uncovered in my research.
 With no one left to tell his stories, I feel compelled to tidy up his little corner of history, especially when all these generational coincidences pop up!